Learn more about Spodek Law Group and how we can help with your case.

 Defending Executives and Companies in Accounting Fraud Investigations

 Defending against accounting fraud investigations requires a sophisticated understanding of GAAP, internal controls, SEC regulations, and federal criminal law.
-The defense strategies depend on the specific allegations, but common approaches include:
+Common defense approaches include:

 - Demonstrating Good Faith – Showing that accounting decisions were made in good faith, based on reasonable judgment, and without intent to defraud.